 18. Salto Do Prego, Faial Da Terra Azores

 Salto do Prego is a 2.3 mile moderately trafficked loop trail located near Faial da Terra, Azores, Portugal that features a waterfall.
 The trail is accessible year-round.

-The drive into and out of Faial da Terra where this waterfall hike is located is a beautiful.
+The drive in and out of Faial da Terra where this waterfall hike is located is a beautiful.
 The population in this small town is only 359!
-Gives new meaning to the word “small town”.

 Tip – Make sure to take the detour and explore the beautiful abandoned village Sanguinho.
 You won’t regret it.